Sensual Seduction: Commercial performance

 In the United States, the single debuted at number 76 on the Billboard Hot 100 chart, dated on December 15, 2007.
 The song peaked at number seven on the Billboard Hot 100, making it Snoop Dogg's fifth top-ten single as a lead artist and eleventh overall.
 As of February 2009, "Sexual Eruption" sold 869,000 digital downloads in the United States.
+The song saw renewed popularity in early 2023 after its use in many videos on TikTok.